-The BTEC Level 3 Extended Diploma in Health and Social Care provides an entry into many health or social care occupations and related degree courses.
-It will help you develop your knowledge, skills and practical experience to prepare for an exciting, challenging and rewarding career and higher education in health or social care.
-This programme promotes a wide range of academic and vocational skills that employers and universities are looking for.
+The BTEC Level 3 National Certificate and the Level 3 Extended Certificate in Health and Social Care provide an entry into many health or social care occupations and related degree courses.
+They will help you develop your knowledge, skills and practical experience to prepare for an exciting, challenging and rewarding career and higher education in health or social care.
+These programmes promote a wide range of academic and vocational skills that employers and universities are looking for.

 You will gain the skills and experience to progress onto Higher Education in areas including Nursery, Midwifery, Paramedical, Social Work, Youth Work or enter straight into employment in the care sector in roles such as a Family Support Worker or Senior Care Assistant.

 Human Lifespan Development (90 GLH) which has an externally assessed exam of 1 ½ hours and is worth 90 marks.

 You will study physical, intellectual, emotional and social development across the human lifespan, the factors affecting development and the effects of ageing.

 Working in Health and Social Care (120 GLH) which has an externally assessed exam of 1 ½ hours and is worth 80 marks.
 There will be a number of short- and long-answer questions.
 The paper consists of four sections, and each section is based on a different short scenario briefly explaining the situation of a person with health and social care needs.